-With a degree in 1974 from the University of California, Berkeley, Ron started his practice in professional landscape architecture, now with completed projects throughout California.
+Earning his degree in 1974 from the University of California, Berkeley, Ron started his practice in professional landscape architecture, which now has completed projects throughout California.
 Entering Christian education, he soon became an eager student of the historic Reformed Faith and of America’s Christian heritage of faith, liberty, justice, and character.
 Since 1980, Ron has studied and taught the Biblically and historically identified applied-faith view of life and education he calls Get Wisdom!
-Influence by Marshall Foster and others, beginning in 1980, he founded a thoroughly biblical system of education, and crafted Christian schools emphasizing holy and practical faith, character and excellence through dependence on Christ.
-He was ordained as a minister of the Gospel in 1984 by the American Heritage Christian Church, and served as its pastor from 1991 to 1996.
+Influenced by Marshall Foster and others, beginning in 1980 he founded a thoroughly Biblical system of education and crafted Christian schools emphasizing holy and practical faith, character, and excellence through dependence on Christ.
+He was ordained as a minister of the Gospel in 1984 by the American Heritage Christian Church and served as its pastor from 1991 to 1996.
 He served the Chalcedon Foundation, writing on applied faith and educational subjects.
 He has spoken at venues all around the USA.
-Most recently, upon 30 years expression among orphans in the East African nation of Uganda, a legacy of his work in the hands of Godfrey Kyazze’s Master’s Institute for Education promises to completely reconstruct Ugandan education on historic Biblical principles.
+Most recently, upon thirty years’ expression among orphans in the East African nation of Uganda, a legacy of his work in the hands of Godfrey Kyazze’s Master’s Institute for Education promises to completely reconstruct Ugandan education on historic Biblical principles.
 Ron is the author of the Nordskog Publishing title Thy Will Be Done: When All Nations Call God Blessed.
 Read his essay’s on the Publisher’s Corner.
-Ron married Christina in 1971, and together have five children and fifteen grandchildren.
+Ron married Christina in 1971, and together they have five children and fifteen grandchildren.

 Michelle Shelfer: Managing Editor